This post originally appeared on VICE UK.

-Just before Christmas last year, reports emerged of a "super gang" being formed out of Birmingham's warring street gangs.
-According to a "gang source", the city's top two criminal factions – the Burger Bar Boys and the Johnson Crew – had realised that stabbing each other in nightclubs probably wasn't the most efficient way to stack that paper, so had decided to put their differences aside, join forces with friendly gangs in other British cities and get the ball rolling on a nationwide crime syndicate.
+Just before Christmas, reports emerged of a "super gang" being formed out of Birmingham's warring street gangs.
+According to a "gang source," the city's top two criminal factions—the Burger Bar Boys and the Johnson Crew—had realized that stabbing one another in nightclubs probably wasn't the most efficient way to stack that paper, so they decided to put their differences aside, join forces with friendly gangs in other British cities, and get the ball rolling on a nationwide crime syndicate.

-Furthermore, everyone I interviewed told me that the two gangs apparently leading the charge don't even really exist any more.
-While acknowledging the possibility that a limited number of professional villains once involved with the groups might be forging clandestine criminal links in other places, they all said the street gangs themselves are defunct, with their names living on as mere media shorthand for any kind of vaguely organised criminal activity.
+Furthermore, everyone I interviewed told me that the two gangs apparently leading the charge don't even really exist anymore.
+While acknowledging the possibility that a limited number of professional villains once involved with the groups might be forging clandestine criminal links in other places, they all said the street gangs themselves are defunct, with their names living on as mere media shorthand for any kind of vaguely organized criminal activity.

 One of the locals I spoke to is a 27-year-old heroin and crack dealer from North Birmingham who's familiar with the criminal scene.

 "The only time I hear of the Burger Bar or Johnson's is when I read it in the newspaper.
 They're talking rubbish," he told me.
-"There's no super-gang, either – every time they sentence people [in court] from here they say they're gang members.
-There's always going to be [organised criminals], but gang culture like that is dying.
+"There's no super gang, either—every time they sentence people [in court] from here they say they're gang members.
+There's always going to be [organized criminals], but gang culture like that is dying.
 They just want to create fear, but in fact the crime rate has gone down."

 "There's no such thing," he said.